Mabel Byrd: Civil rights activism

-She was an early activist in the civil rights movement, collaborating with national leaders like W. E. B. Du Bois.
+Byrd was an early activist in the civil rights movement, collaborating with national leaders like W. E. B. Du Bois.

 In 1929 Byrd began working as a research assistant in Fisk University's sociology department.
 In this position, Byrd researched the quality and quantity of educational opportunities for African Americans in the South.
 She later worked for economist Paul Douglas at the University of Chicago.
 Byrd was hired under Franklin Roosevelt's National Recovery Act to "observe possible exploitation of colored workers" during the implementation of minimum wage laws.

 On February 21, 1934, Byrd was barred from the Senate restaurant.
 Byrd and her associates were attending hearings on the Costigan-Wagner anti-lynching bill.
 Upon entering the restaurant, the waitress informed them, "If that woman is colored, she can't eat in here."
 They were later escorted off the premises by the police.
 Senator Royal S. Copeland stated that she was not barred because of her race, but because there were no tables available.
 Byrd denied this version of events saying there were plenty of tables available.
 Accounts from the police recall Byrd acting in a tantrum shouting and cursing when being escorted out, while Byrd's associates say she acted completely reasonably, not cursing, simply stating no crime was committed.
 After the fact, Copeland declared that there would be a table set aside for African Americans.
 Over the next few weeks, it became clear that the restaurant was making excuses to not serve African Americans.
 Copeland admitted that the waitress had in fact barred Byrd and not fulfilled the promise of a separate table for African Americans.
 He continued to deny that the restaurant publicly barred African Americans.

 Byrd was the first African American woman to work for the National Recovery Administration.
 She was in charge of the application of new rules regarding both pay equality and fair working conditions.
 While in this job she faced public critique from a few news sources.
-Both the Washington Herald and the New York Daily News commented on her, but with very differing opinions.
-The Washington Herald said she was a "shrewd economist" while the New York Daily News said she was labeled an "efficient, able negro woman".
-After only a few months Byrd was asked to leave her position at the NRA because they did not feel it would be safe for an African American woman to do any work or establish any projects in the south.
-Despite all of the obstacles and hostile environments she had faced, it was decided she would not be able to keep herself safe and do her work.
-It was this that inspired her to join the Joint Committee for National Recovery.
-This committee was centered around investing possible hate crimes, such as lynchings, as well as unsafe working conditions.
-With what they found through these investigations the JCNR went before Congress and testified that despite the Roosevelt Administration's promises all people were not being treated with equality.
+Both the The Washington Herald and the New York Daily News commented on her, but with very differing opinions.
+The Herald said she was a "shrewd economist" while the Daily News said she was labeled an "efficient, able negro woman".
+After only a few months, Byrd was asked to leave her position at the NRA because they did not feel it would be safe for an African American woman to do any work or establish any projects in the South.
+Despite all of the obstacles and hostile environments she had faced, it was decided she could not keep herself safe and do her work.
+She then joined the Joint Committee for National Recovery (JCNR), investigating possible hate crimes such as lynchings, as well as unsafe working conditions.
+With what they found through these investigations, the JCNR went before Congress and testified that despite the Roosevelt Administration's promises, all people were not being treated with equality.